kiwicom/mobile/docs/common/create_new_rn_feature.md

 ## package.json

-`Package.json` file holds various metadata relevant to the project and handle the project's dependencies.
+The `Package.json` file holds various metadata relevant to the project and handle the project's dependencies.

 Define there: